Dean Traylor is a freelance writer and teacher who writes about various subjects including education and creative writing.

-At first, it appeared that President Trump was giving the athletes accolades at the April 27, 2018 event.
+At first, it appeared that President Trump was giving the athletes accolades at an event for Paralympic athletes on April 27, 2018.
 But those encouraging words evaporated when he concluded his speech by saying the following:

 “And I watched—it’s a little tough to watch too much—but I watched as much as I could.”